conda/conda/docs/source/user-guide/configuration/free-channel.rst

 If you still need the content from the ``free`` channel to reproduce old environments, you can re-add the channel following the directions below.

+.. versionchanged:: 24.9.0

+  The ``restore_free_channel`` option has been marked for pending deprecation with removal in conda 25.3.0.

 .. _free-channel-default:

 Adding the free channel to defaults